notepadIDE/imove/readme.txt

 	1) Log in as the user whose profile you wish to migrate.
 	2) Place robowizard.bat anywhere on the source system.
-	3) Run robowizard.bat as administrator, choose quick transfer, follow prompts *4) Copy robowizard.bat into the robowizarddata directory, to readily integrate folders onto new system
+	3) Run robowizard.bat as administrator, choose quick transfer, follow prompts *4) Copy robowizard.bat into the destination directory, to readily integrate folders onto new system

 -> To restore a transferred profile: